JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 # Approaches to modeling and simulation

-`Simulate.jl` supports different approaches to modeling and simulation of **discrete event systems (DES)** and to enable combinations thereof.
-Therefore it provides three major schemes:
+`Simulate.jl` supports different approaches to modeling and simulation of **discrete event systems (DES)**.
+It provides three major schemes:

 - an event-scheduling scheme,
 - a process-oriented scheme and